jakecrowley/AndroidDecaMoveEmulator/README.md

 1. Install DecaHub.

-2. Clone the github repository and build from source or download the zip archive from Releases and extract all files.
+2. Clone the github repository and build from source OR download the zip archive from Releases and extract all files.

 3. Move APK to phone and install.